jd-coderr/iknowquantfu/README.md

 ## How It Works

-1. User selects an eligible asset.
+1. The user selects an eligible asset.
-2. User chooses execution mode.
+2. The user chooses an execution mode.
-3. User selects trade interval and trade size.
+3. The user selects trade interval and trade size.
-4. Agent reads market intelligence.
+4. The agent reads market intelligence.
-5. Agent generates or optimizes strategy logic.
+5. The agent generates or optimizes strategy logic.
-6. Strategy is backtested and ranked.
+6. The strategy is backtested and ranked.
 7. Risk guardrails are checked.
-8. Agent decides whether to wait, simulate, paper trade, or execute.
+8. The agent decides whether to wait, simulate, paper trade, or execute.
 9. If execution is allowed, TWAK handles the self-custody execution path.
 10. The UI displays decision, route, status, and proof.